JMX Monitoring

 Customers who create custom Java code or complex light module structures can benefit from a new set of MBeans exposed in Magnolia DX Core 6.3.
 In particular, you can inspect running Java processes using JMX technology.
 If you know your way around JCR well, inspecting those processes and having statistics available can help provide valuable insights, such as session leaks or slow and frequently executed queries.

 You can use JMX technology out-of-the-box to manage Java Virtual Machines.
 Specifically, you can attach a JMX client to a Java process to access the built-in Java VM instrumentation to monitor and manage a JVM remotely.
 JDK Mission Control is one possibility; Prometheus or Datadog are further options, each with different visualization and customization alternatives.
-See JMX Monitoring for more information about monitoring on a Magnolia PaaS setup.
+See JMX Monitoring for more information about monitoring on a DX Cloud setup.

 MBeans